EN

 We will keep you updated, so do visit the website again!

 The KHD project was founded by noted Egyptologist Dr Geoffrey Tassie, who spent thirty years in the field, becoming a curator of at the Grand Egyptian Museum (GEM) shortly before his untimely passing in 2019.
-The project is run in his memory by co-founder Dr Lawrence Owens, under the auspices of the University of Winchester and the Egyptian Cultural Heritage Organisation (ECHO).
-Lawrence is a bioarchaeology research fellow at the University of Winchester and the University of South Africa (UNISA), and has worked on archaeological and forensic excavations in Europe, Africa, the Middle East and the Americas since 1992.
-He is assisted by a group of academic specialists from the UK, Europe and the US, all of whom have volunteered their time free of charge to rescue KHD’s heritage.
-We have all the permissions and clearances, and a team of specialists, British volunteers and Egyptian workers standing by; all we need is the money to proceed, and this is where you come in.
+The project is run in his memory by Dr Lawrence Owens, in collaboration with Dr Grzegorz Bak-Pryc of Jagiellonan University (Krakow) and the UK-based Egyptian Cultural Heritage Organisation (ECHO).
+Lawrence is a bioarchaeology research fellow at the Free University of Brussels, and has worked on archaeological and forensic excavations in Europe, Africa, the Middle East and the Americas since 1992.
+The project hosts academic specialists from the UK, Europe and the US, all of whom have volunteered their time free of charge to rescue KHD’s heritage.
+We have all the permissions and clearances, and a team of specialists, international volunteers and Egyptian workers standing by; all we need is the money to proceed, and this is where you come in.

 This project and fundraiser is organized by the Egyptian Cultural Heritage Organisation